mist64/cbmbus_doc/2 Bus Arbitration.md

 ### IEEE API

-The "IEEE" API is a set of low-level calls
+The "IEEE" API is a set of low-level calls.
+It allows using primary addresses 0-3, which are not available through the high-level API.

 | address | name     | description                     | arguments                 |
 |---------|----------|---------------------------------|---------------------------|